brikteknologier/seraph/README.md

 __Arguments__

 * relationship - the relationship object with some changed properties
-* callback - function(err). if err is undefined, the update succeeded.
+* callback - function(err). if err is falsy, the update succeeded.

 __Example__